Bureau of Planning

 Zoning Hearing Board (ZHB) Agendas

-Agendas for meetings not included on this webpage can be requested by contacting Planning Bureau staff.
-Because the meetings are quasi-judicial, minutes are kept by court stenographers and not City staff, and transcripts can be obtained at cost by contacting the stenographic company.
+* Please note that because the meetings are quasi-judicial, minutes are kept by court stenographers and not City staff (thus why they are not linked below), and transcripts can be obtained at cost by contacting the stenographic company.

 2024